Sir-Jude/Distriflask/README.md

 flask db migrate -m "short description..." flask db upgrade
 ```
-**DO NOT FORGET**: in case a model is modiefied, for example the "Users", you need to update also:
+**DO NOT FORGET**: in case a model is modified, for example the "Users", you need to update also:
 - the register form
 - the register route
 - the http template